rolsheng/OpenDet-D/README.md

-# OpenDet-D
+# 🔥OpenDet-D: Open-world Object Detection via Cooperative Foundation Models for Driving Scenes
-The code is coming soon...
+The code will be released once passing peer preview.